 Mercy Corps is the first organization to begin providing people in east Mosul with cash assistance, which allows families to get the items they need most.

 Iraq: Quick Facts: What you need to know about the humanitarian crisis in Mosul, Iraq

-More than 1 million people could flee due to conflict in Mosul, Iraq.
-Learn more about what we're doing to prepare and how you can help.
+Hundreds of thousands are fleeing due to conflict in Mosul, Iraq.
+Learn more about what we're doing and how you can help.

 Iraq, Jordan, Lebanon, Syria, Turkey: Quick facts: What you need to know about the Syria crisis

 Over six years in, Syria's civil war has fueled a massive exodus.
 See the staggering statistics and learn the facts behind the figures.